-Credit Impairment for loans and advances to customers This key audit matter is applicable to both the consolidated and separate financial statements.
+This key audit matter is applicable to both the consolidated and separate financial statements.

-Please refer to accounting policy 6 on financial assets, note 21.1 relating to key management assumptions over credit impairment losses on loans and advances, note 22.7 on credit impairment charges on loans and advances, note 27 on loans and advances and, note 45.3 on credit risk.
+Please refer to material accounting policy 6 on financial instruments, note 21.1 relating to key management assumptions over credit impairment losses on loans and advances, note 22.7 on credit impairment charges, note 27 on loans and advances and, note 45.3 on credit risk.

-Key audit matter How the matter was addressed in our audit collateral. evaluating the staging of a sample of exposures by comparing a sample of items in each staging category to source documentation reperforming credit reviews and assessing credit exposures in troubled sectors in order to evaluate the appropriateness of SICR and staging allocations performed by management. • For a sample of stage 3 exposures, we independently recalculated the impairment losses based on our assessment of the expected cash flows and recoverability of collateral at an individual exposure level. •We assessed the adequacy of the disclosure made in the financial statements in accordance with IFRS 9, Financial Instruments.
+Key audit matter How the matter was addressed in our audit • Evaluation of the ECL raised for stage 3 exposures on the timing With the assistance of our credit risk specialists we: of cash flows for discounting.
+Due to the significance of the loans and advances to customers and the significant estimation uncertainty and judgment involved in determining the ECL, credit impairments for loans and advances to customers was considered to be a key audit matter. assessed the ability of the ECL models to reflect the impact of forecasted inflation and GDP through appropriate calibration. evaluated the reasonableness of the assumptions used in the ECL models relating to both the specific and portfolio impairments and evaluated the accuracy and completeness of the calculations of the ECL models as per below. • We assessed and challenged management's estimation of the PD, EAD, LGD, SICR, estimated macroeconomic inputs and forward looking information including the data inputs used by: comparing inputs to the economic scenarios to those provided by the Bank of Botswana and those approved by the Asset and Liability Committee. recalculating the present value and timing of cashflows for a sample of collateral. evaluating the staging of a sample of exposures by comparing a sample of items in each staging category to source documentation reperforming credit reviews and assessing credit exposures in troubled sectors in order to evaluate the appropriateness of SICR and staging allocations performed by management. • For a sample of stage 3 exposures, we independently recalculated the impairment losses based on our assessment of the expected cash flows and recoverability of collateral at an individual exposure level. • We assessed the adequacy of the disclosure made in the financial statements in accordance with IFRS 9, Financial Instruments and IFRS 7, Financial Instruments disclosure and credit risk.